dmlc/dgl/examples/sampling/graphbolt/quickstart/README.md

 ## Dataset

 The [cora/](https://github.com/dmlc/dgl/tree/master/examples/sampling/graphbolt/quickstart/cora)
-dataset shows how to create a Graphbolt OnDiskDataset, where metadata.yaml is the directory for all of the data in the dataset.
+dataset shows how to create a Graphbolt OnDiskDataset, where metadata.yaml is the catalog for all of the data in the dataset.

 ## Examples